stablestud/adsorber/README.md

 It'll not answer prompts which may harm your system.
 But `--force` will do it.
 #### `-f, --force`:
 This will force the script to continue (dangerous) the update e.g.,
-* Continue if no backup has been created, overwriting the existing hosts file.
+* Continues if no backup has been created, overwriting the existing hosts file.
 #### `-h, --help`:
 If specified in conjunction with an operation, it'll show extended help about the operation.